All Episodes

 That is the industrial war complex.

-I think part of the thing they do is they outrun the clock.
+I think I stated that in the committee, I think part of the thing they do is they outrun the clock.

 They outrun the clock.

-You know, because we're always on one, and then it's the hot issue, and then the news cycle changes two weeks later on to something else.
+Americans want their pizzas in 30 minutes or less, and that's about Congress's attention span, you know, because we're always on one and then it's the hot issue and then the news cycle changes two weeks later on to something else.

 tucker carlson

-So you guys are often members of Congress are often uh briefed in SCIFs, you know, it's a secure location, then they immediately go and call CNN and tell them, you know, everyone was at the same.
+Then they immediately go and call CNN and tell them, you know, everyone was at the scale.

-But if a member of Congress received, quote, classified information about UAPs, and then immediately held a press conference and said, here's what I just heard and saw.
+But if a member of Congress received, quote, classified information about UAPs and then immediately held a press conference and said, here's what I just heard and saw.

 And yes, I'm breaking the law, but like tough shit.